HL7/US-Core/source/pages/_includes/us-core-diagnosticreport-note-intro.md

 **Profile specific implementation guidance:**

-The `DiagnosticReport.category` binding must support at a minimum the [US Core DiagnosticReport Category Codes] of Cardiology, Radiology, and Pathology.
+- The `DiagnosticReport.category` binding must support at a minimum the [US Core DiagnosticReport Category Codes] of Cardiology, Radiology, and Pathology.
 Other categories may be supported.
+- A server will return how a customer has categorized their reports at a particular site.
+Categorization of reports is not consistent across sites. (e.g. a system may categorize an orthopedic note as a cardiology.)

 #### Examples